jlapeyre/SampleShots.jl/python/sampling_and_counts.md

 Some further details of the data plotted below.
 * Everything was done with numpy.
 There is code for doing this in C++ and Julia elsewhere in this repo.
 * No output data is converted to a `dict`, although this is the current data format used in Qiskit.
-* I did the multinomial method two ways: 1) keep the format returned by the numpy funcion `unique`.
+* I did the multinomial method two ways: 1) keep the format returned by the numpy function `unique`.
   2) Convert this output to the format produced by `np.nonzero`.
 The latter is the same format that the categorical method returns.
 There are two curves below.
 The threshold is of course higher if we do the extra conversion step.
+Purple curve includes conversion.
+Green curve omits conversion.
 * I don't know (or have forgotten for the moment) the algorithms used in the functions below.
 * Functions used
     * `rng.uniform` to make $\mathbf{p}$.